Skip to content

 Only scan systems you have explicit written authorization to test.
 Unauthorized network scanning and access is illegal and may result in criminal prosecution.

-ADscan provides powerful scanning commands for both unauthenticated and authenticated Active Directory enumeration.
+ADscan provides scanning commands for both unauthenticated and authenticated Active Directory enumeration.

 Configuration Commands